 Avoiding potato in the diet may be harder than it seems since many foods contain potato derivatives as hidden ingredients.

 In this article, we look at the symptoms, causes, and risk factors of a potato allergy.
 We also look at satisfying dietary alternatives and tips for avoiding potato products.

 An allergy to potato happens when the immune system mistakes particular proteins in the potato for harmful substances.
 The body treats these intruders like viruses or bacteria, and the immune system responds by isolating and attacking them.

-White blood cells and compounds, such as IgE antibody, are dispatched to try and "protect" the body, and certain white blood cells and mast cells release histamine.
-It is this response by the immune system that causes many of the symptoms of a potato allergy.
+The immune system dispatches white blood cells and other compounds, such as the IgE antibody, to try and protect the body.
+Certain white blood cells and mast cells release histamine.
+This immune system response causes many of the symptoms of a potato allergy.

-People with true a potato allergy may have a reaction immediately after touching, peeling, or eating potatoes.
+People with a true potato allergy may react immediately after touching, peeling, or eating potatoes.